next-theme/theme-next-docs/source/docs/third-party-services/math-equations.md

 ### Render Engines

-For now, NexT provides two render engines for displaying Math Equations: [MathJax](https://www.mathjax.org) and [KaTeX](https://katex.org).
+For now, NexT provides two rendering engines for displaying Math Equations: [MathJax](https://www.mathjax.org) and [KaTeX](https://katex.org).

-MathJax is a JavaScript display engine for mathematics that works in all browsers.
+- MathJax is a JavaScript display engine for mathematics that works in all browsers.
 It is highly modular on input and output.
 Use MathML, TeX, and ASCIImath as input and produce HTML+CSS, SVG, or MathML as output.

-[KaTeX is a faster](https://www.intmath.com/cg5/katex-mathjax-comparison.php) math render engine compared to MathJax 3.
+- [KaTeX is a faster](https://www.intmath.com/cg5/katex-mathjax-comparison.php) math rendering engine compared to MathJax 3.
 And it could survive without JavaScript.
 But, for now [KaTeX supports less features](https://github.com/KaTeX/KaTeX/wiki/Things-that-KaTeX-does-not-(yet)-support) than MathJax.
 Here is a list of [TeX functions supported by KaTeX](https://katex.org/docs/supported.html).

-To use this feature, firstly you need to choose a render engine and turn on `enable` for it (located in {% label primary@theme config file %}).
+Firstly, you need to choose a rendering engine and turn on `enable` for it in {% label primary@theme config file %}.
 Then you need to install the **corresponding Hexo Renderer** to fully support the display of Math Equations - Only turn on `enable` **may not let you see the displayed equations correctly**.

 {% tabs render-engines %}
 <!-- tab MathJax -->